harmonoman/de-classes/README.md

 ### Example flow:

-- `AuthClient` → fetches tokens from API
+`AuthClient` → retrieves and refreshes tokens
-- `StorageClient` → handles low-level byte operations
+`UnstableAPIClient` → pulls pages w/ retries and jitter
+`ApiDataService` → collects into a DataFrame
-- `DataFormatService` → handles serialization/deserialization
+`DataFormatService` → converts to bytes
-- `StorageDataService` → high-level DataFrame orchestration
+`StorageDataService` → uploads to MinIO or S3
-- `AppLogger` → provides structured, centralized logging
+`AppLogger` → logs every step consistently

 The purpose is to visualize how all these moving pieces interact.